WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Music box

-After opening a hot wallet, it will automatically start a countdown to start coinjoining (±10 minutes).
+After opening a hot wallet, the user needs to press Play to start coinjoin.
+When `Automatically start coinjoin` is enabled in the wallet settings (disabled by default), it will automatically start a countdown to start coinjoining (±2 minutes).
 This and other coinjoin related information is shown in the music box.

 ![Music Box Countdown](/MusicBoxAwaitingToAutoStartCoinjoin.png "Music Box Countdown")